 Conduct - the conduct itself might be criminal.
-Eg. the conduct of lying under oath represents the crime of perjury.
+Eg. the conduct of lying under oath represents the actus reus of perjury.
 It does not matter that whether the lie is believed or if had any effect on the outcome of the case, the actus reus of the crime is complete upon the conduct.

 Examples of conduct crimes: